jkinlan/CivLink/README.md

 as an open petition on the site's "open petitions" page.

 ####
-CivLink uses a copy of [Pytition](https://github.com/pytition/Pytition), a project for self-hosted privacy-friendly online petitions.
+CivLink contains a submodule of [e-petitions](https://github.com/alphagov/e-petitions), an MIT Licence project to run the UK Government e-petition service.

 ---